Swalwell says he plans to resign from Congress amid sexual misconduct allegations

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Ethan Cohen, Lauren Fox and Manu Raju contributed to this report.
+CNN’s Dana Bash, Ethan Cohen, Lauren Fox and Manu Raju contributed to this report.